NexPlayer/Android-SDK/advanced.md

 The `fastPlay` feature allows NexPlayer™ to play HLS content at a speed other than normal playback speed.
 WhenfastPlayis activated, content is played more quickly than normal and there is no audio (similar to a fast forward feature).

-The player can also rewind quickly through HLS content using thefastPlayfeature by setting the `rate` parameter to a negative value.
+The player can also rewind quickly through HLS content using the fastPlay feature by setting the `rate` parameter to a negative value.

 To change the speed or direction of thefastPlayfeature, simply call the fastPlaySetPlaybackRate method and change therateparameter to the desired value.